-OHA's DHP meets the needs of the low-income population of Oakland by designating an appropriate portion of units to meet the demand for elderly housing identified by analyzing demographic shifts, emerging and past waitlist trends, as well as availability of resources for the elderly.
-In early 2001, one of the policy objectives noted in Oakland's Affordable Housing Strategy was to provide supportive housing for the elderly and persons with special needs, through the development of supportive housing and provision of supportive services that target Oakland's low-income elderly population.
+OHA's Plan meets the needs of the low-income population of Oakland by adequately providing to the elderly based on population shifts, emerging and past waitlist trends, as well as availability of resources for the elderly.
+In early 2001, one of the policy objectives noted in Oakland's Affordable Housing Strategy was to provide supportive housing for the elderly and persons with special needs, through the development of supportive housing and provision of supportive services that target low-income elderly population.
 In its blueprint for housing the City's residents, one of the goals of the City of Oakland Housing Element 2015 - 2023 plan is to promote the development of adequate housing for low- and moderate-income households, and it would do so by continuing to support affordable housing development programs that promote a mix of housing types, including homeownership, multifamily rental housing, and housing for elderly families and persons with special needs.